Publication Date: The Library has issues from 2006 forward on DVD

 by Richard D. Pepperman

-Kanopy is a streaming video platform with a "Netflix-like" user experience and a broad selection of over 26,000 documentaries, feature films and training videos from thousands of producers.
-Touching on all topics, featured producers in Kanopy's collection include Criterion Collection, PBS, HBO, The Video Project, New Day Films, The Great Courses, California Newsreel, Kino Lorber, Media Education Foundation, First Run Features, BBC, and many more.
-Films can be watched from anywhere, anytime by all staff and students.
+Kanopy is a streaming video platform with a "Netflix-like" user experience and a broad selection of over 30,000 documentaries, feature films and training videos from thousands of producers.
+Films can be watched from anywhere, anytime by all current students, faculty, and staff.